Who Needs Commercial Car Insurance?

 - Value of the vehicle

 - Driving record of the person assigned to the vehicle

-- Cargo being transported by the vehicle
+- Cargo the vehicle transports

 Do Poor Driving Records Affect Commercial Car Insurance Rates?